AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

 ```
 <!-- markdownlint-disable-next-line line-length -->
 - `selectors` — required, string with query selectors delimited by comma.
 The scriptlet supports `>>>` combinator to select elements inside open shadow DOM.
 For usage, see example below.
-- `extraMatch` — optional, extra condition to check on a page; allows to match `cookie` and `localStorage`;
+- `extraMatch` — optional, extra condition to check on a page;
+   allows to match `cookie`, `localStorage` and specified text;
 can be set as `name:key[=value]` where `value` is optional.
 If `cookie`/`localStorage` starts with `!` then the element will only be clicked
-if specified cookie/localStorage item does not exist.
+if specified `cookie`/`localStorage` item does not exist.
 Multiple conditions are allowed inside one `extraMatch` but they should be delimited by comma
 and each of them should match the syntax.
-Possible `name`s:
+Possible `names`:
     - `cookie` — test string or regex against cookies on a page
     - `localStorage` — check if localStorage item is present
+    - `containsText` — check if clicked element contains specified text
 - `delay` — optional, time in ms to delay scriptlet execution, defaults to instant execution.

 <!-- markdownlint-disable line-length -->